Kiingy/MuteWoWSounds/README.md

 These are the IDs you'll need.
 Go back to the NPC page and keep it open.

 Next go to where you extracted the tool and open the SoundTargets folder.
 In here create and open a new text file, it can be named anything you want.
-Open the newly created file.

-To mute sounds, lines must be formatted like so:
+To mute sounds lines must be formatted like so:

 `comment - soundkitid1, soundkitid2, .. soundkitidXX`